freenas/freenas-docs/userguide/system.rst

 By default, the system automatically checks for updates and issues an alert when a new update becomes available.
-The automatic check can be disabled by unchecking :guilabel:`Automatically check for updates`.
+The automatic check can be disabled by unchecking :guilabel:`Automatically check for new updates`.

 This screen shows which software branch, or *train*, is being tracked for updates.